 (a) Roy and Diana Vagelos Program in Life Sciences & Management.
 This is a program for either College or Wharton students interested in management and scientific expertise for careers in pharmaceutical or biotechnology related industries.
 Application to this program starts at the admissions office website.
 (First class graduated in May 2010.)
 Beginning with the graduating class of 2013 it is a dual degree program in the College and Wharton.

 (b) Roy and Diana Vagelos Scholars Program in the Molecular Life Sciences is entirely contained in the College of the School of Arts and Sciences.
-Students begin as freshmen and major in two sciences or submatriculate for a MS in the standard four years.
+Students begin as first-years and major in two sciences or submatriculate for a MS in the standard four years.
 Students in this program plan to pursue scientific research careers.
 Scholars are invited from the admitted high school seniors at the beginning of April.
 (First class graduated in May 2002.)

 (c) Roy and Diana Vagelos Science Challenge Award is given to outstanding undergraduates who are Biochemistry, Biophysics, Chemistry or Physics Majors in the submatriculation program in Chemistry or Physics.
 This Award is equal to the current tuition and fees and is awarded independent of financial need to about five students in May of each year.